mozillabrasil/onboarding/mozilla-github.md

 # Under the repo admin, transfer ownership to the Mozilla organization.
 If you don't see this option, return to step 1.
 # Choose which teams should be given access.
 All chosen teams will have only 'read' access at this point.
 # Ask an [[#contact|org admin]] to grant team permissions higher than read ('write' and 'admin' are the other choices).
 (Team maintainers do not have the ability to change a repositories status.)
 # Fork the repo from Mozilla (mozilla/myrepo) back to your account (recreating myuser/myrepo).
-While the transferred repo becomes the root of the network on Github (e.g. all forks are now forks of mozilla/myrepo) other users may be pointing to your repo by URL.
+While the transferred repo becomes the root of the network on GitHub (e.g. all forks are now forks of mozilla/myrepo) other users may be pointing to your repo by URL.
 (Optional, github will redirect old URLs for transfers, but you probably want a local repo if you use the PR workflow.)

 === Do I need to be an owner to create repositories? === No.  If a person has read/write access to another repository in that organization they can make more repositories in that organization.
 However, it's preferred that you create repositories in the context of a team.